 You currently are touring as the Monitor Engineer for The Strokes – How has that been?

 The Strokes – well headlining a major festival was absolutely mind-blowing!
 Seeing 50,000-80,000 people all shouting the lyrics to the songs of the band your working for is quite a trip.
 There’s nothing like it, I can’t wait to do it again.
-Then you have they days when you’re in production rehearsals and you’ve been in a windowless room for for eight hours, day four of eight and the band decides to take a break, you come back in from getting food to discover your drummer and drum tech are having chair races down the slanted hallway.
-We all turn in to box car drivers when presented with chairs with wheels on them and a slope.
+Then you have the days when you’re in production rehearsals and you’ve been in a windowless room for eight hours, day four of eight and the band decides to take a break, you come back in from getting food to discover your drummer and drum tech are having chair races down the slanted hallway.
+We all turn into box car drivers when presented with chairs with wheels on them and a slope.

 Do the Strokes use IEMS or wedges or both?
 Are you touring with production?

 Both.
 Our singer is on wedges, the rest are on IEM’s, two of them have IEM’s and wedges.
 We use the PSM 1000’s for the IEM’s, I really like using them.
 Easy to use and I’ve never had any interference problems.
 Using d&b M4’s for wedges and traveling with a Profile at FOH and an SC48 at Monitors.

 You also tour as the FoH Engineer for PHOX – What is that like?